Cat's Eyes (TV series)

-Cat's Eyes is a French television series created by Michel Catz, and produced by Big Band Story for TF1 and Amazon Prime Video.
+Cat's Eyes is a French television series created by Michel Catz, and produced by Big Band Story for TF1, in association with Amazon Prime Video for the first season, and Disney+ for the second season.
 It is based on the 1981–85 manga series Cat's Eye by Tsukasa Hojo.

 The series, set in Paris, follows the three Chamade sisters who are art thieves trying to collect all the works belonging to their missing father.
 It stars Camille Lou, Constance Labbé, and Claire Romain as the sisters alongside an ensemble cast.

 The series development was announced in April 2023 by the TF1 Group with Benjamin Dupont-Jubien and Mehdi Sabbar serving as producers.
 Casting began in June 2023 with Lou, Labbé, and Romain announced to play their respective roles.
 Filming took place in Île-de-France, mainly in Paris, and began in October 2023.
 On a budget of €25 million for its first season, it is currently the most expensive French television series ever made.

 Prior to its debut in France, Cat's Eyes first premiered in French speaking regions of Belgium and Switzerland on 6 November 2024 on RTL-TVI, and on 8 November on RTS 1.
-It premiered in France on 11 November on TF1, and on 18 December on Amazon Prime Video internationally.
-In February 2025, the series was renewed for a second season.
+It premiered in France on 11 November on TF1.
+Internationally, the series premiered on 18 December on Amazon Prime Video in select regions, before moving to Hulu and Disney+'s Hulu hub in 2026.

+In February 2025, the series was renewed for a second season, set to premiere on 12 October 2026.